Poison Ivy II: Lily: Production

 The film is known as one of lead actress Alyssa Milano's attempts to break her child star image.
 She appeared in several soft erotic films, including Poison Ivy II.
 When this sequel was in production, Milano was cast because of her 'recognition factor'.
 Director Anne Goursaud worked previously with Milano on Embrace of the Vampire (1994), and they worried Poison Ivy II wouldn't be as daring as that film.
 They decided to go into another direction, not using Milano as the primary sex symbol in the film, but her co-star Johnathon Schaech.

 Release

 Home media

 After the release, it was mostly promoted for the sex scenes featuring Milano.
 Goursaud admitted that the film mostly had a following with boys, but insisted that there were female fans as well.
 Although not as successful as Embrace of the Vampire, the film still did very well in home video sales.
 Critics, however, dismissed the film as softcore porn and it received mostly negative reviews.

 Reception

 Critical response

 Review aggregator website Rotten Tomatoes reports that 14% of 7 critics gave the film a positive review, with an average rating of 3.66 out of ten.

+Sequel

+A sequel titled Poison Ivy: The New Seduction, was released in 1997.